212-962-1020 Menu

 What is the New York Adult Survivors Act?

-This long-overdue Statute recognizes that many sexual assault survivors are reluctant to report and/or act on the event because of shame, guilt, the fear of being stigmatized, re-experiencing the event, and depression, amongst other painful feelings.
-Accordingly, the ASA eliminates the statute of limitations allowing victims to file claims that would have otherwise been time-barred.
-The resulting lawsuits empower those who were rendered powerless by their assailants.
-It allows for victims who were emotionally unprepared to come forward, to finally seek closure by action.
-If you seek an Adult Survivors Act Lawyer in New York City, The Law Offices of Michael S. Lamonsoff can help.
+This long-overdue Statute recognized that many sexual assault survivors are reluctant to report and/or act on the event because of shame, guilt, the fear of being stigmatized, re-experiencing the event, and depression, amongst other painful feelings.
+Accordingly, the ASA eliminated the statute of limitations allowing victims to file claims that would have otherwise been time-barred.
+The resulting lawsuits empowered those who were rendered powerless by their assailants.
+It allowed for victims who were emotionally unprepared to come forward, to finally seek closure by action.

 Woman looking sad